Chandwa (community development block): Rail

 Chandwa has a railway station which is known as TORI Junction.
 Trains to National Capital Delhi go through this station and due to lack of railway infrastructure in the other nearby towns, TORI serves as a common railway station for many people.
 Train services to Dhanbad, New Delhi, Patna, Ranchi, Varanasi, Rourkela, Jammu, Jaipur, Bhopal, Jabalpur, Tatanagar, Howrah, Lohardaga are available on a daily basis from Tori Junction station.

 Tori Station is Railway Junction as the new rail route from Lohardaga connected here.
-A railway line is also proposed to connect Chatra and Hazaribagh from Tori later in the future.

-Air

-The nearest airport for Chandwa is Birsa Munda Airport at the state capital Ranchi (75 km) by road and by trains via Lohardaga it is about 111 km.

 Healthcare

 There is one Government hospital near the Chandwa Daltonganj Mod (road turn).
 Some doctors run their own private clinics in the town.
 The nearest hospitals are: